Effective date of this Privacy Notice – January 31st, 2020.

 If you are a California resident and would like to make a request, the identity of any third parties to whom the Company has disclosed personal information for the third parties' direct marketing purposes, within the previous calendar year, along with the type of personal information disclosed please submit your request in writing to email@example.com.

 When you use the Services, we will inform you what personal information are necessary to receive the Services.
 You may withdraw consent for future processing or communications at any time, and you may lodge a complaint with the data protection supervisory authority in your country of residence if you believe that our processing has violated the law.
-You may contact our data protection officer at the address listed in Contact below, and our representative in the EU is:
+You may contact our Data Protection Officer at the address listed in Contact below, or our European Representative.

 We may occasionally update this Notice.
 When we do, we will also revise the "Effective Date" at the top of this page.
 For material changes to this Notice, we will notify you either by placing a prominent notice on the Company Websites or the Customer Center, or by sending you a notification directly.
 Your continued use of the Services constitutes your agreement to this Notice and any updates.